visualopsholdings/nodes-web/README.md

 http://localhost:8081/login/?username=tracy

 Then you can edit the TypeScript code for chat and it will deploy instantly with each change.

+If you need to change the C++ code, just make your changes, quit and rerun the nodes-web command and it will rebuild and on success re-run ready to go again.

 ## Testing dependencies